 Fired up at power plant

-Under the watchful eye of engineers and school leaders, the new jet turbine roared to life, accelerated to synchronizing speed and ran for a total of 10 minutes, marking the successful “first fire” test at UMass Medical School’s power plant.
+With the push of a single button on Tuesday, Dec.
+13, the new jet turbine roared to life, accelerated to synchronizing speed and ran for a total of 10 minutes, marking the successful "first fire" test at UMass Medical School's power plant.

-The new jet turbine and associated systems are at the heart of a 14,000-square-foot addition now under construction to boost the plant’s capacity to generate steam, electricity and chilled water while at the same time reducing its green-house gas emissions.
+The new jet turbine and associated systems are at the heart of a 14,000-square-foot addition to boost the plant's capacity to generate steam, electricity and chilled water to serve the needs of the Albert Sherman Center.

 "This was a very big milestone," said Joseph Collins, director of energy resources.
 "We still have quite a bit of work to do before we're fully operational, but to have this first-fire test work well was a major accomplishment, and a strong team effort made it happen."